Seasonal employment: 7 tips for small businesses hiring for the summer

 How NEXT helps small business owners every season

-If you hire staff for seasonal holiday jobs, you must protect yourself, your employees and your business with proper small business insurance.
+NEXT specializes in small business insurance.
+If you hire staff for seasonal summer jobs, protect yourself, your employees and your business.

-Get a quote, customize your options and buy right-sized insurance online in about 10 minutes.
+Get a quote, customize your options and buy right-sized business insurance 100% online in about 10 minutes.
+Your certificate of insurance will be available immediately, and you can access your policy 24/7 via web or mobile app.

 Start a free quote with NEXT.